alyhassankamel/Automated-University-Garage-Management-System/README.md

-# 🚗 Automated University Parking System (AUPS)
+# 🚗 Automated University Garage Managment System (AUGMS)

-The **Automated University Parking System (AUPS)** is an innovative web-based solution designed to modernize and streamline parking management within a university campus.
+The **Automated University Garage Managment System (AUGMS)** is an innovative web-based solution designed to modernize and streamline parking management within a university campus.
 It automates vehicle entry and exit through license plate verification, tracks parking occupancy in real-time using existing sensors, and provides both users and administrators with live updates for efficient parking management.

 ---